-Highly Intentional Engagement.
-We collaborate with community partners to address mutually identified needs while advancing students' academic and civic learning, in crafting informed, global citizens ready to serve the public good.
+Highly Intentional Engagement In and Outside the Classroom.
+We collaborate with community partners to address mutually identified needs while advancing students' academic and civic learning, in crafting informed, global citizens leaders ready to serve the public good.
 Engagement opportunities include undergraduate research, study abroad, internships, community service, and leadership experiences, both in and outside the classroom.

 Diversity and Inclusive Excellence.
-We foster a sense of belonging within a campus community that values diversity of intellectual thought, experiences, and identifications.
+We foster a sense of belonging within a campus community that values diversity of intellectual thought, experiences, and identifications, abilities, cultures, and ethnicities.
 Georgia College faculty, staff, and students intentionally embrace inclusivity to advance excellence through diversity.